Frobenius height of prismatic cohomology with coefficients: Absolute prismatic -crystals and prismatic -gauges

 From the construction, the induced functor on underlying ($F$-)crystals is the natural pullback functor. \end{remark} By taking limit of the above categories, we obtain the definition of ($F$-)gauges for more general schemes. \begin{definition} Let $X$ be a quasi-syntomic formal scheme.
 The category of \emph{prismatic ($F$-)gauges} over $X$ is defined as the limit of $\infty$-categories

 where $*\in \{\emptyset, \vect, \perf, \coh\}$. \end{definition} \begin{remark} There is a natural functor from ($F$-)gauges to ($F$-)crystals by forgetting the filtration, and it is compatible with the limit formula in \cite[Proposition 2.14]{BS21}. \end{remark} \begin{remark} In the stacky formalism of \cite{Bha23}, the categories $\fG^*(\Spf(S))$ for $*\in\{\emptyset, \vect, \perf\}$ are equivalent to the categories of complexes (resp.~vector bundles, resp.~perfect complexes) over the filtered prismatization $X^{\mathcal{N}}$ (resp.~syntomification $X^\mathrm{syn}$) of $X$.
-However the analogous statement is probably not true when $* = \coh$. \end{remark}
+However the analogous statement is probably not true when $* = \coh$: Our notion of coherent $F$-gauges should be stronger than being a ``coherent sheaf on the syntomification of $X$''. \end{remark}

 A key fact is that the category of ($F$-)gauges form a sheaf under quasi-syntomic topology.
 Before proving this, let us record some useful flatness criteria in commutative algebra.